 Across all industries, people have higher expectations of brands, and they are especially concerned with the way your brand thinks and acts.
 Everything about your brand—from the way you produce your product to the way you treat your employees—can affect their trust in you.
 Luckily, data storytelling is uniquely suited to help you connect with people and create content that fosters their trust.

 Why?
 Because a strong data set reveals truths in cold, hard numbers.
 Dig into data and you uncover stories in the form of trends, correlations, outliers, and more.
-These stories may provide a big-picture view or hone in on a specific subject, but the insights extracted can influence behavior, expand knowledge, and shift people’s perspective in powerful ways.
+These stories may provide a big-picture view or hone in on a specific subject, but the insights extracted can influence behavior, expand knowledge, and shift people’s perspectives in powerful ways.
 By crafting a strong narrative anchored by solid data, you are creating factual content of substance—exactly the type of content that people are desperate for.

 Don’t let your data go to waste!
 Download The Content Marketers’ Guide to Data Storytelling to find out how to partner with data analysts, find interesting stories, and turn them into compelling content.